-The prices below represent the cost for Anne Arundel County residents, including tuition and fees.
+These prices represent the cost for Anne Arundel County residents, including tuition and fees.

 Salaries are highly competitive.
 According to the U.S. Bureau of Labor Statistics, entry-level welders can make $18 per hour, while experienced welders with multiple American Welding Society (AWS) certifications can double or triple their wages.